cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_1_and_Switch_Ports/Interface_Configuration_and_Management/_index.md

 ## Basic Commands

-<span id="src-8363023_indexterm-65E833F8A2967CA6C79C1ED7D89C9BC3">To
-</span>bring up an interface or apply changes to an existing interface,
+To bring up an interface or apply changes to an existing interface, run:
-run:

 ```